Tenari/non-fiction/book_summaries/nutrition_and_physical_degeneration.md

 by Weston Price

+## One Sentence Summary

+Modern processed food that is high in sugar and low in vitamins does not have enough nutritional value to adequately promote the development of human bodies, which is most important in utero, and through childhood; thus effective supplementation, or just higher nutritional content food must be chosen to achieve genetic health potential.

+## One Paragraph Summary

 ### Why Seek Wisdom from Primitive Races

 Because some isloated primitive people have avoided certain health problems caused from modern diets and lifestyle.
 By comparing and contrasting isolated vs modernized people from the same racial group, it makes clear what health problems are introduced by modernity specifically, and highlights the specific causes.
 The problems he is looking at are: tooth decay, general physical degeneration, facial/dental-arch defromities, and character changes.
 He is also focused on reducing the number of problems caused during pregnancy by lack of necessary nutrition.